Peter Was Able To Do Something an Angel Can’t DO. But Then, SO CAN YOU

-There is an interesting story in Acts that indirectly describes what an Angel Can’t Do.
+There is an interesting story in Acts that helps us define something an Angel Can’t Do.
 Amazing, you say?
 Nope, the amazing thing is that it has something to do with YOU.

 So he said to him, “Your prayers and your alms have come up for a memorial before God.
 5 Now send men to Joppa, and send for Simon whose surname is Peter.
 6 He is lodging with Simon, a tanner, whose house is by the sea.
 He will tell you what you must do.”
 (Acts 10:1-6, NKJV)

 Cornelius did as he was told and sent for Simon Peter, who came to his house and shared the Gospel.
-Peter had been hesitant to mix with Gentiles, but he responded to this Centurion’s invitation.
+(Acts 10:39) Peter had been hesitant to mix with Gentiles, but he responded to this Centurion’s invitation.
 Peter came in and announced “We are witnesses of everything Jesus did in the country of the Jews and in Jerusalem.
 They killed him by hanging him on a cross, 40 but God raised him from the dead on the third day and caused him to be seen.”
 Cornelius and his entire household responded to Peter’s message and became believers.
 But here’s a very interesting Question: why didn’t the angel of God just tell Cornelius and his friends what to do?
+I mean, God sent a messenger, right?
+Why didn’t the Angel just deliver the Gospel directly and save some time?

 An Impressive Messenger Would Have Been Better, Right?